Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-server/README.md

 The Kubernetes API permissions are in the form of a Role (scoped to the arkouda-udp-locale/arkouda-udp-server deployment namespace).
 For the purposes of this demonstration, the Roles are as follows:

-#### GASNET udp Integration
+#### GASNET SSH Launcher

-The arkouda-udp-server deployment discovers all arkouda-udp-locale pods on startup to create the GASNET udp connections between all Arkouda locales.
+The arkouda-udp-server pod launches all Arkouda locales on startup via SSH to create the GASNET UDP connections between all Arkouda locales.
+The first step in the SSH locale launcher process is to discover the IP addresses of all arkouda-udp-locale pods.
 Accordingly, Arkouda requires Kubernetes pod list and get permissions.
 The corresponding Role is as follows:

 ```
 apiVersion: rbac.authorization.k8s.io/v1